Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

     start.bat

 The script will build a docker image and starting one instance afterwards.

+If you don't want to clone this repo and build the image you can use the [prebuild docker image](https://hub.docker.com/repository/docker/switschel/c8ydm).

+    docker run switschel/c8ydm

+If you want docker management included just mount the docker sock to the container by adding

+    -v /var/run/docker.sock:/var/run/docker.sock

 Per default Bootstrapping is used and no other information is necessary.
 In this case the docker **container Id** is the device Id which should be entered when [registering a device in cumulocity](https://www.cumulocity.com/guides/users-guide/device-management/#device-registration-manually).

 You can find it out with: